-- pressure p [Pa] (is explained by the kinetic theory) as arising from the force exerted by molecules or atoms when they hit the walls of the volume) - temperature T[K] (measure of average kinetic energy other important variables, units and constants: amount of substance (amount of elementary entities, such as atoms, molecules, electrons and other particles) N [mol]
+- pressure p [Pa] (is explained by the kinetic theory as arising from the force exerted by molecules or atoms when they hit the walls of the volume) - temperature T[K] (measure of average kinetic energy of the particles) - volume V [m3]

+- thermodynamic process all changes of state variables - other important variables, units and constants: - amount of substance (amount of elementary entities, such as atoms, molecules, electrons and other particles) N [mol]

-Older definition: 1 mole is equal to the amount of substance of a system, which contains as many elementary entities as there are atoms in 0.012 kilogram of carbon-12 (12C).
+Older definition: 1 mole is equal to the amount of substance of a system, which contains as many elementary entities as there are atoms in 0.012 kilogram of Carbon-12 (12C).

-This number is expressed by the Avogadro constant $N{\Delta}$ [mol-1], which has a value of $N_A = 6.022140857 \cdot 10^{23}$ [mol-1].
+This number is expressed by the Avogadro constant N_A [mol-1], which has a value of $N_A = 6.022140857 \cdot 10^{23}$ [mol-1].